ADHD

 What should I do if I think I have ADHD?

-Sometimes, people can have problems with attention and/or hyperactivity/impulsivity because they feel depressed or anxious, not because they have ADHD.
-That’s why it’s important to talk to your health care provider about your symptoms so he or she can figure out the best way to help you.
+Sometimes, people can have problems with attention and/or hyperactivity because they feel depressed or anxious, not because they have ADHD.
+That’s why it’s important to talk to your health care provider about your symptoms so they can figure out the best way to help you.

 What is the treatment for ADHD?